 Over the last 22 years, Todd’s projects have included direction + design for film titles, commercials, music videos, visual effects, identity systems, periodical design, advertising, websites, environmental graphics, gallery exhibitions, art installations and ‘zines.
-His work for clients Comcast, The Weinstein Co., MTV, Miramax, Visionaire, Nokia, VH1, Limited and Burton Snowboards has awarded recognition from One Show Interactive, Communicating Arts, Hollywood Reporter’s Key Art Awards and CSCA’s Creative Best.
+His work for clients Comcast, Sennheiser, MTV, Miramax, Visionaire, Nokia, VH1, Limited and Burton Snowboards has awarded recognition from One Show Interactive, Communicating Arts, Hollywood Reporter’s Key Art Awards And CSCA’s Creative Best.
 Prior to founding + SCALE in 1999, he was a senior graphic designer at the Wexner Center for the Arts, Resource and Motivo.
-He’s been a guest lecturer of motion design + architecture at SCI-ARC in Los Angeles and the Departments of Art + Design at The Ohio State University, where he received his BFA.
-His photography, illustration and writing has been published in Vogue, Elle, V Magazine, Marie Claire, Rolling Stone, Spin, Vice, Thump, Red Bull Music Academy, Zink, SHK, Prophecy, RES and XLR8R magazines, as well as in the book “The Underground is Massive” by Michaelangelo Matos.
+He’s been a guest lecturer of motion design + architecture at SCI-ARC in Los Sngeles and the Departments of Art + Design at The Ohio State University, where he received his BFA.
+His photography, illustration and writing has been published in Vogue, Elle, V Magazine, Marie Claire, The Washington Post, Rolling Stone, Spin, Vice, Thump, Red Bull Music Academy, Zink, SHK, Prophecy, Res And XLR8R Magazines, as well as in the Harper Collins book “The Underground is Massive” by Michaelangelo Matos.
 His work as a ‘zine maker from 1987-1992 was recently published by Nike + Wizard Publications in Freestylin’ the book, and he is currently finishing his first screenplay, INTERNAL.